When conducting an AC voltage test, where should the test probes be placed?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-The correct placement of test probes during an AC voltage test is into the two slotted openings of a receptacle.
-This method allows the tester to measure the voltage present between the live (hot) and neutral wires effectively.
-By inserting the probes into both the hot and neutral slots, you can obtain an accurate reading of the voltage being supplied to the outlet.
+The correct placement of the test probes for an AC voltage test is into the two slotted openings of a receptacle.
+This method allows for the most accurate measurement of the voltage present between the live (hot) and neutral wires.

 Subscribe